 Fate and Free Will

-Romeo and Juliet marry for love, a choice that is standard today.
-But in the world of the play, marriage for love, rather than money or social position, was a radical and dangerous choice.
-Romeo an...
+Romeo and Juliet marry for love.
+Duh, right?
+Not so much.
+In the world of Romeo and Juliet, marriage for love, rather than money or social position, is a radical and dangerous choice—particularly...

 Foolishness and Folly

 Friar Laurence might warn Romeo to move "Wisely and slow—they stumble that run fast" (2.4.94), but nobody (including Friar Laurence) spends much time pausing to think in Romeo and Juliet.
 Love an...